finom/vovk/docs/docs/getting-started/install.md

 ### 1. Create Next.js APP

 Follow [this instruction](https://nextjs.org/docs/getting-started/installation) to install Next.js.
 Use TypeScript, App Router and `src/` directory.
-If you're using **create-next-app** answer to all questions "Yes".
+If you're using **create-next-app** answer to all questions (besides import alias, which is optional) "Yes".

 ![](https://github.com/finom/vovk/assets/1082083/b9e600da-a43a-4e30-a089-43e5e4b147ef)